conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

 In the :ref:`previous tutorial section<creating_packages_add_dependencies_to_packages>`,
 we added the `fmt <https://conan.io/center/fmt>`__ requirement to our Conan package to provide colour output to our "Hello World" C++ library.
 In this section, we focus on the ``generate()`` method of the recipe.
-The aim of this method generating all the information that could be needed while running the build step.
+The aim of this method is to generate all the information that could be needed while running the build step.
 That means things like:

-* Write files to be used in the build step, like :ref:`scripts<conan_tools_env_environment_model>` that inject environment variables, files to pass to the build system, etc.
+* Writing files to be used in the build step, like :ref:`scripts<conan_tools_env_environment_model>` that inject environment variables, files to pass to the build system, etc.
 * Configuring the toolchain to provide extra information based on the settings and options